 The old sea locks of IJmuiden allow seagoing vessels to travel as far as Amsterdam.
 Yet the largest of the new generation of ships are unable to pass through.
-With the help of KfW IPEX-Bank, a major new sea lock is now being built.
+With the help of KfW IPEX-Bank, a gigantic new lock for ocean giants was built and ceremoniously opened by Dutch King Willem on 26 January 2022.

 The traffic controller guides the "Gracious Ace" carefully through the sea lock.
 Centimetre by centimetre, the 199-metre-long and 32-metre-wide car carrier edges across the panorama of the city of IJmuiden.
 The sight of huge sidewalls passing by their office windows has become commonplace for the men and women in the portacabins of the OpenIJ consortium, which are located close to the sea lock.
-They are currently working on a project that in three years' time will allow ships twice the size of the "Gracious Ace" to easily access the port of Amsterdam.
+They are currently working on a project that in the year 2022 will allow ships twice the size of the "Gracious Ace" to easily access the port of Amsterdam.

 IJmuiden is located at the mouth of the 27-kilometre-long North Sea Channel that links Amsterdam with the sea.
 There the Dutch Government is building the world's largest sea lock: 500 metres long, 70 metres wide and 18 metres deep.